moorepants/dissertation/physicalparameters.rst

 ----

-For the Delft bicycles, each of the four bicycle parts were measured using a Molen 20 kilogram scale with a resolution of 20 grams.
+For the Delft bicycles, each of the four bicycle parts were measured using a Molen 20 kilogram scale with a resolution of 20 grams, :ref:`Figure 6<figMassScale>`.
 The accuracy was conservatively assumed to also be :math:`\pm20` grams.
 Also, the total mass was measured using a spring scale with a resolution of 100 grams.
 The total mass was only used for comparison purposes, as it was not very accurate.
 The mass of the parts of the Davis bicycles were measured with a digital scale with a resolution of 50 grams (A & D FV-150k Industrial Scale).

 .. _figMassScale: